lyclyc52/NeRF_RPN/README.md

 ## Use Pretrained Model Weights
 We release pertrained model weights on Hypersim, 3D-FRONT, and ScanNet NeRF datasets, using VGG19, ResNet50, and Swin-S as backbones.
-The models can be downloaded [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/bhuai_connect_ust_hk/EpNYHQqMmMBLrpOeQy9J5ZEBHLi7FsKSGwS1GG82sZqo2w?e=eVo4rc).
+The models can be downloaded [here](https://drive.google.com/drive/folders/190UongpITiXvzvBAYMZRZIycwceboH-C?usp=sharing).
+We have temporarily migrated our dataset and models to Google Drive, and previous OneDrive links are expired.

 The model names are organized in the form of `{dataset name}_{method}_{backbone name}`, where "anchor" refers anchor-based head and "fcos" refers to anchor-free head.